-Preferred Share Purchase Rights Securities registered pursuant to Se ction 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as define d in Rule 405 of the Securities Act of 1933, as amended.
-Yes □ No x Indicate by check mark if the registrant is not required to file reports pursuant to S amended.
-Yes \square No x ection 13 or Section 15(d) of the Securities Exchange Act t of 1934, as Indicate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes x No \Box · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant has submitted electronically and porequired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the required to submit and post such files).
-Yes $x No \square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of R best of the registrant's knowledge, in definitive proxy or information statements incorp this Form 10-K. $$ x 9 • Indicate by check mark whether the registrant is a large accelerated filer, an accele the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting co company.
-See Large accelerated filer Accelerated filer x
+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933, as amended.
+Yes No x

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934, as amended.
+Yes 🗆 No x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No $\Box$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No $\Box$

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer
+Large accelerated filer Accelerated filer х

-☐ (Do not check if a smaller reporting company)
+Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company

-Accelerated filer

-Non-accelerated filer

-Smaller reporting company
+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided, pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x
+Yes $\Box$ No x

-As of June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of voting and nonvoting common equity held by non-affiliates of the registrant was approximately \$262,199,821 (based on a closing sale price of \$9.03 per share as reported for the NASDAQ Global Select Market on June 30, 2016).
+As of June 30, 2017, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of voting and nonvoting common equity held by non-affiliates of the registrant was approximately \$87,539,609 (based on a closing sale price of \$4.04 per share as reported for the NASDAQ Global Select Market on June 30, 2017).
 Shares of common stock held by each executive officer and director and by each other person who may be deemed to be an affiliate of the Registrant have been excluded from this computation.
 The determination of affiliate status for this purpose is not necessarily a conclusive determination for other purposes.

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of February 10, 2017 was 29,208,481.
+The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of February 9, 2018 was 38,812,314.